VIC.GOV.AU | Policy and Advisory Library

 • reinforce a focus on improving student outcomes through collective accountability, collective adjustment and development of practice and a rigorous evaluation of the impact of key milestones towards improvement

-• support the network chair in ensuring the network builds capability, holds professional, evidence-based conversations, shares practice and analyses school performance data
+• support the school network chair in ensuring the school network builds capability, holds evidence-based professional conversations, and uses the Panorama Network Data dashboards (staff login required)External Link to analyse school performance and share effective practice

-• contribute to network discussions on the implementation of the VTLM 2.0 and other DE student-related policy and practice (for example, reading position, transitions, wellbeing, and shared operational matters such as OHS, facilities and staffing) as required
+• contribute to school network discussions on the implementation of the VTLM 2.0 and other department student-related policy and practice (for example, reading position, transitions, wellbeing, and shared operational matters such as OHS, facilities and staffing) as required

-• undertake succession planning for network executive positions in collaboration with the network chair and the SEILs
+• undertake succession planning for school network executive positions in collaboration with the school network chair and the SEILs

 Appointment

-The appointment of the network executive is managed within the network with support from the SEIL.
+The appointment of the school network executive is managed within the school network with support from the SEIL.
 Appointment must be undertaken in Term 4 each year for the following year.

 Composition

-Each network can determine the composition of the network executive that best meets their needs.
+Each school network can determine the composition of the school network executive that best meets their needs.
 Examples include:

 • mix of assistant principals and principals

-• chairs of initiative-specific groups within the network, using the CoP approach.
+• school network chairs of initiative-specific clusters within the school network, using the CoP approach.

 Process

-Each network determines the preferred method of appointing the network executive, ensuring that the process is open and transparent.
-It is recommended that network members (attending representatives of the network schools) discuss the role of the network executive and the network context and determine an appropriate appointment process.
+Each school network determines the preferred method of appointing the school network executive, ensuring that the process is open and transparent.
+It is recommended that school network members (attending representatives of the school network schools) discuss the role of the school network executive and the school network context and determine an appropriate appointment process.

 Examples of appointment processes include: